SirCornflake/BMS/README.md

 3. "Simulation Study.R": A R script where the simulation study's tables and figures of the manuscript and supplementary material can be reproduced

-4. "Application" folder: Contains the necessary files to reproduce the illustration of the manuscript.
-The files are: a)"Application Code.R": A R script where the application results can be replicated For the Application reproducibility.
-To do that:
+4. "Application Code.R": A R script where the application results can be replicated For the Application reproducibility.
+It is held in the "Application" folder.

-		-) Load the data-base,
-		-) Fit the models
-		-) Run Table estimation, credible interval plot, and prediction plot to replicate the Manuscript tables and plots
-   	b) "ens.csv": A ".csv" file that contains the data set used in the "Application Code.R" file
+5. "ens.csv": A ".csv" file that contains the data set used in the "Application Code.R" file.
+It is held in the "Application" folder.

-   	c) “ens_description.pdf”: Data dictionary for the "ens" data-set
+6. “ens_description.pdf”: Data dictionary for the "ens" data-set.
+It is held in the "Application" folder.